zigaudrey/paint-hex-convertor-MSX/README.md

 ![image](https://github.com/zigaudrey/paint-to-bin-MSX/assets/129554573/101d3c2f-7eda-4955-98cd-6f1fec28a692)

 # Paint to Bin Script (Sega Genesis / Megadrive)
 A Python Script that convert a picture into a binary file for editing Sega Genesis/Megadrive sprites.
-Compatible with the [YY-CHR tool](https://www.romhacking.net/utilities/119/).
+Ready to be used in [YY-CHR tool](https://www.romhacking.net/utilities/119/).

 ## Step
 1. After downloading the script, create an Virtual Environment and add the PIL Lib.
 [Check tutorial here](https://www.youtube.com/watch?v=IAvAlS0CuxI)